Холмс, кажется, вы в России...

 Insurtech has a wide scope that goes beyond simple apps: it encompasses technologies like blockchain, artificial intelligence, and machine learning.
 Blockchain provides a secure and transparent way to store and share data, while AI helps to automate and optimize insurance processes.
 Advanced data analytics and machine learning algorithms ensure more accurate ways to assess risk.
 Thus, the latest technologies in the industry offer great opportunities to launch an advanced app.

 There are many implementations of insurtech apps across all types of insurance, including property, cars, pets, and even life insurance.
-While most of the apps are designed for customers to manage their claims, some of them are created to help insurance agents make better deals.
+While most of the apps are designed for customers to manage their claims, or on-demand insurance apps, some of them are created to help insurance agents make better deals.
 You can choose from a wide range of types of insurance apps, and there is definitely room for new apps in the market.

 All of this makes insurance software development a lucrative idea.